apluslms/a-plus/doc/README.md

   - Create a SQLite database with some initial data (from initial_data.json)
   - Finally it will prompt you to create a super user account (that you can use to log in to the local A+)

-Instructions for running the script:
+Instructions for running the script (from this folder):

-    # enter this folder
-    cd doc
     # run the script
     ./create_test_environment.sh

-After running the script (or setting up the environment manually) you can start the A+ server by running:
+After running the script (or setting up the environment manually) you can start the A+ server by running (from the project root folder):

     [path_to_virtualenv]/bin/python manage.py runserver 8000

-Unit tests can be executed by running:
+Unit tests can be executed by running (from the project root folder):

     [path_to_virtualenv]/bin/python manage.py test